 Hitendra’s research and teaching on personal leadership have been covered by Inc., Forbes, Fortune, CNN, Psychology Today, BBC World Service, Financial Times, and Wall Street Journal.
 His webcast, Intersections, features acclaimed thought leaders and practitioners in the fields of human potential and leadership.

 In the past, Hitendra was an Engagement Manager at McKinsey & Company and the CEO/founder of a Silicon Valley start-up, Paramark, which was twice recognized as a Top-100 Internet technology company by Technologic Partners/Venture Wire.
-Hitendra has a MBA and PhD in Management Science from MIT’s Sloan School of Management.
+Hitendra has an MBA and Ph.D. in Management Science from MIT’s Sloan School of Management.